top of page

 Priority Focus

 Veterans, the elderly, families, and children.
-Limited delivery within a block of gardeners at this time.
+Limited delivery within a block of gardens at this time.
 Anyone and everyone is invited to participate in projects, weeding, planting aka grow parties, and beautification.

 Volunteers get first preference for harvest when produce is available.
 We appreciate your support.
 It pays to help!